CSUChico-CSCI340/final-project/README.md

   		* How did you run your tests to answer your question?
     	* Some things you should be considering in describing your testing procedure: How did you collect your data?
 To measure performance, what did you use to time your programs?
 	* Your Test Results
-		* Provide your actual test results, i.e. the mean average and standard deviation of your execution times.
+		* Provide your actual test results, e.g. the mean average and standard deviation of your execution times.
    		* How accurate are your results?
 			* How many tests did you run for each case?
 Make sure you run enough tests that your results are sufficiently robust.
 It is not uncommon to run 30+ tests for each program.
    			* What was your [margin of error](https://en.wikipedia.org/wiki/Margin_of_error)?
-There is not one perfect margin of error that should be used in all cases, but you likely want to aim for a margin of error around 5-10%.
+There is not one perfect margin of error that should be used in all cases, but for this project, an acceptable goal is to aim for a margin of error around 5-10%.
       		* What z-score did you use for your confidence value?
 		* How did you make sure to have enough variation in your test code?
-			* If comparing the performance of different programming languages, it is expected that you test with multiple algorithms/programs (at least 3).
+			* If comparing the performance of different programming languages, it is expected that you test with multiple computationally intensive algorithms/programs (at least 3).
 Some examples of programs you might implement include DNS threads, matrix multiplication threads, the Monte Carlo method for calculating pi with threads, or other threaded applications.
-			* If comparing the performance of different file systems, it is expected that you include variations in block and file sizes (at minimum, 3 different block sizes and 3 different file sizes).
+			* If comparing the performance of different file systems, it is expected that you include variations in block and file sizes (at minimum, 3 different file sizes and 3 different block sizes for each file size).
 Make sure you have also defined what you consider a small (or large) file.
-			* If comparing the performance of differing IPC mechanisms, it is expected that you include variation in the size of communication data sent via IPC (i.e. the number of characters sent).
+			* If comparing the performance of differing IPC mechanisms, it is expected that you include variation in the size of communication data sent via IPC.
 	* Your Conclusion/Answer To The Question
   		* Based on your test results, how does the performance compare?
 Was there a statistically significant difference?
 How should your results be interpreted?
 	* Your Learning Outcome